umarhassan-mitodl/21l.021-spring-2022/content/pages/readings.md

 ### Session 19

-Melville, Herman. [*Moby-Dick; or, The Whale*](https://melville.electroniclibrary.org/editions/versions-of-moby-dick/1-loomings).
+Melville, Herman. {{% resource_link "7ec23b32-d4da-4e5e-a7c3-881c8db465b6" "*Moby-Dick; or, The Whale*" %}}.
 Chapters 1–23.
 Herman Melville Electronic Library, 2008.

-You will find the text for Melville's *Moby-Dick* at [Melville Electronic Library](https://melville.electroniclibrary.org/).
+You will find the text for Melville's *Moby-Dick* at {{% resource_link "a0a9a2d8-003f-4a67-9029-5835c54ea922" "Melville Electronic Library" %}}.
 Select "Editions," then *Moby-Dick* "Reading Text."
 Read Chapters 1-23, the so-called "land chapters," in which Ishmael prepares to go to sea.

 ### Sessions 20–21

 Wilde, Oscar. *The Importance of Being Earnest and Other Plays*.
 Edited by Peter Raby.
 Oxford England: Oxford University Press, 2008.
 ISBN: 9780199535972.

-An online version is available at [Project Gutenberg](https://www.gutenberg.org/files/844/844-h/844-h.htm).
+An online version is available at {{% resource_link "2293f941-95ad-403a-bc71-1bab14a3860b" "Project Gutenberg" %}}.

 ### Session 22